Book studies and conversations

 And yet, there is this, in John 13:34:

 A new command I give you: Love one another.
 As I have loved you, so you must love one another.

 Jesus declared, “ ‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments.”

 God commanded — didn’t suggest, didn’t ask, commanded — that we love our neighbors.
 And God tells us how much we are to love our neighbors — as much as God loves us, as much as we love ourselves.
 That’s a pretty high bar.
 How are we to attain it?

-In October 2020, Dr. Scott Bader-Saye, Professor of Christian Ethics at Seminary of the Southwest, was our guest lecturer.
-His topic, Human Flourishing: A Preface for Hard Conversations, set a foundation for us to explore racism, LGBTQ+ inclusivity, and other difficult-to-talk-about topics.
+In October, Dr. Scott Bader-Saye, Professor of Christian Ethics at Seminary of the Southwest, will be our guest lecturer.
+His topic, Human Flourishing: A Preface for Hard Conversations, will set a foundation for us to explore racism, LGBTQ+ inclusivity, and other difficult-to-talk-about topics.
 Why?
 Because God calls us to love our neighbors as ourselves.

-We listened to Dr. Bader-Saye’s lecture via Zoom, and then welcomed a robust discussion.
+We will listen to Dr. Bader-Saye’s lecture via Zoom, and then welcome a robust discussion.
 What we did learn about human flourishing?
 How does it inform the way we experience our Baptismal Covenant?

 With a shared understanding of Human Flourishing, we will introduce a series of book studies.
 The first book, White Fragility: Why It’s So Hard for White People to Talk about Racism, explores the experiences of its author, Robin DiAngelo, PhD.
 Dr. DiAngelo, who is white, is a human resources consultant in the field of racial sensitivity.
 She will invite us to consider her experiences and our own.